Since you're here now

 The purpose of the project is to delay the first onset of alcohol or other drugs (AOD) in order to prevent dependence later in life and minimize harm and negative consequences, such as physical or sexual assault, unintentional injuries, memory problems, legal problems and impaired school performance.

 We also provide brief early intervention for those who use and experiment and treatment for those who abuse and are dependent on an alcohol or other drugs.

-A recent study done by the Trimbos institute (Kools, Trautman 2011) in October 2011 in the Helderberg Basin, shown the increase in the incidence of methamphetamine as well as heroin and other substances in the area and clearly highlight the need for more rehabilitation centres.
+A study done by the Trimbos institute (Kools, Trautman 2011) in October 2011 in the Helderberg Basin, shown the increase in the incidence of methamphetamine as well as heroin and other substances in the area and clearly highlight the need for more rehabilitation centres.
 According to studies by the Medical Research Council (MRC), the Western Cape has one of the highest incidences in alcohol and drug abuse in South Africa (Plüddemann, Parry, Bhana, Dada, Fourie, 2009).

 Sustainability remains a challenge for most organisations operating in the Non-Profit sector as they rely on donors to fund their programmes.
 HMN CSP defines its sustainability as ongoing service delivery to substance abusers and their communities.
 In order to achieve this, the following actions are implemented:

 - To research and monitor the needs of our beneficiaries to ensure that the services which HMN CSP offers are relevant and efficient,